JoshuaChou2018/me/openings/phdmphil-student/index.md

 The **school's admissions committee** has strict requirements, which is what I cannot control.
 Applicants for the MPhil/PhD programs must meet **at least one** of the following criteria (otherwise, admission chances will be relatively low):

-- Ranked in the top 30% of a **Project 985 university** or an equivalent institution.
+- Ranked in the top 30% of a **Project 985 university (in China)** or an equivalent institution (in other countries, a high QS ranking is preferred).
 - Or, **first-author publication** in a top-tier journal or conference.
 - Or, **other prestigious awards** with significant recognition.
-- And, Meet the university's **minimum language requirement** (IELTS 6.5 / TOEFL 80), with the option to submit proof after applying.
+- And, meet the university's **minimum language requirement** (IELTS 6.5 / TOEFL 80), with the option to submit proof after applying.

  <br>